Introduction

 • c[square][cell] – c contains an array of 3×3 squares, each containing an array of cells within the square

-• p[y][x] – The puzzle that is to be solved, this array is not updated as the puzzle is solved and remains the same throughout
+• p[y][x] – the puzzle that is to be solved, this array is not updated as the puzzle is solved and remains the same throughout

-• s[y][x] – The solved version of the puzzle, this starts the same as p[y][x] and is filled in as numbers are calculated
+• s[y][x] – the solved version of the puzzle, this starts the same as p[y][x] and is filled in as numbers are calculated

 Algorithm